 True to form, MD Anderson invited family and caregivers to meet with MD Anderson President Ronald DePinho, M.D., before the press conference and be awarded assigned seats.
 I'm not sure if I would be impressed meeting Lady Gaga, but I was gaga over meeting Dr. D.

+By Ronald A. DePinho, M.D.
 Ronald A. DePinho, M.D., became president of The University of Texas MD Anderson Cancer Center in September 2011.